AidChat/.github/profile/README.md

 <!-- Short Description -->
 <p align="center">
-  A group messaging  application built on the PERN stack, integrating key technologies like PWA for enhanced functionality.
+  A group messaging  application built on the PERN stack, integrating key technologies like PWA, real time messaging etc. for enhanced user experience
 </p>

 <!-- Badges (if any) -->